2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Introduction

-In recent years, deep learning \citep[DL;][]{lecun2015deep} have attracted much attention.
-This kind of data-driven techniques has the ability to learn from data itself and process large amounts of data more efficiently \citep{cheng2024meta}.
-These characteristics enable DL-based methods perform well without prior assumptions and handcrafted parameters, so as to automatically process large-scale datasets.
+In recent years, deep learning \citep[DL;][]{lecun2015deep} has attracted much attention.
+This kind of data-driven technique has the ability to learn from data itself and process large amounts of data more efficiently.
+These characteristics enable DL-based methods to perform well without prior assumptions and handcrafted parameters, so as to automatically process large-scale datasets.
 At the early stage, convolutional neural networks (CNNs) have been the primary focus.
 Typical CNN-based architectures, such as U-Net \citep{ronneberger2015unet, park2019reconstruction, park2021method, fang2021seismic}, Res-Net \citep{He2016CVPR, wang2018seismic, wang2019deep, liu2022aseismic}, and generative adversarial network \citep[GAN;][]{goodfellow2014generative, siahkoohi2018seismic, oliveira2018interpolating}, have shown great promise for the seismic data interpolation.
 Various improvements applied to CNNs have also contributed to further enhance the interpolation performance, including the attention-enhanced CNNs \citep{yu2021attention}, depthwise separable CNNs \citep{jin2023depthwise}, and multi-scale CNNs \citep{cheng2023seismic, dong2024can, dong2024seismic}.
 As researchers have gained deeper insights into DL-based interpolation methods, the local perception has emerged as a major bottleneck of CNNs, which hinders the further enhancement of the interpolation performance using DL.
-To address this issue, experts have turned to Transformer \citep{vaswani2017attention} owing to its strong ability to extract global contextual information using self-attention mechanism. \cite{cheng2024seismic} proposed a seismic interpolation Transformer network, which is an encoder-decoder structure, with Swin-Transformer blocks forming a U-shaped structure between the encoder and decoder.
-This approach can effectively reconstruct the consecutively missing traces in distributed acoustic sensing-vertical seismic profiling data.
+To address this issue, experts have turned to Transformer \citep{vaswani2017attention} owing to its strong ability to extract global contextual information using the self-attention mechanism. \cite{cheng2024seismic} proposed a U-shaped Swin-Transformer-based interpolation network, which is an encoder-decoder structure and can effectively reconstruct the consecutively missing traces in distributed acoustic sensing-vertical seismic profiling data.
 By integrating the global and local features, \cite{gao2024swin} proposed a Swin-Transformer convolutional residual network for the simultaneous denoising and interpolation of seismic data, gaining better visual performance and quantitative indices than conventional methods and CNN-based methods.
 A dense double branch attention Transformer (D2AT) proposed by \cite{dong2025deep} can effectively reconstruct the consecutively missing traces.
 The core module of D2AT is a global feature unit composed of six Swin-Transformer blocks distributed in two scales, and this method has shown great interpolation performance and generalization in both pre-stack and post-stack datasets.